Laboratory Training 3

 block in only one of the branches.
 This style is considered more correct than defining all variables in advance.

-Very often, beginners make the mistake of using if (x = 0)
+Very often, beginners make the mistake of using if (x = 0) instead of if (x

-== 0)
+== 0):

-int x = 3; if (x = 0) { cout << "zero"; } else { cout << "non-zero"; }
+int x = 3;if (x = 0) { cout << "zero"; }else { cout << "non-zero"; }

 Using such a condition will not cause compiler errors, only a "hint" can appear, but it will lead to unpleasant

-.
+be executed and control will pass to else.
 In addition, the value of x will be spoiled.
 After such "checking",

 it will always be 0.